Online Child Exploitation

 'An increased number of abused children, becoming younger in age'

 “I continue to be shocked, after 12 years, that the worst level of abuse was on newborns to 2-year-olds.
 And that is the most vulnerable children who have absolutely no chance of defending themselves, being preyed upon and abused by adults,” she said.

-Category A material now consitutes 20% of all content encounted by the IWf, a rise from 18% in 2021 and 17% in 2020.
-The organisation now only receives reports from the public but also actively seeks out such content.
+Category A material now constitutes 20% of all content encountered by the IWf, a rise from 18% in 2021 and 17% in 2020.
+The organisation now only receives reports from the public, but also actively seeks out such content.